prochazkaml/Polytone/README.md

 Other data manipulation:
 ```
-Space = Insert "OFF" note (stops the playback of the current note)
+Space = Enter "OFF" note (stops the playback of the current note)
 Backspace = Delete the currently selected note/effect and move the cursor 1 row down
 Delete = Delete the currently selected note/effect and move the rest of the data till the end of the pattern up
-Insert = Insert a black space and move the rest of the data till the end of the pattern down
+Insert or Ctrl+Space = Insert a black space and move the rest of the data till the end of the pattern down
 ```

 Order table manipulation: